-Contributions - For the year ended June 30, 2022, PERS employers contributed 0.05% of PERS-covered salaries for Tier One and Tier Two members to fund the normal cost portion of RHIA benefits.
+Contributions - For the period, there was no rate charged of PERS-covered salaries for Tier One and Tier Two members to fund the normal cost portion of RHIA benefits, as the program is fully funded.

 Employer contributions are advance funded on an actuarially determined basis.
 There is no inflation assumption for RHIA postemployment benefits because the payment amount is set by statute and is not adjusted for increases in healthcare costs.
-As of June 30, 2022, the inactive RHIA plan participants currently receiving benefits totaled 41,718, and there were 38,259 active and 12,409 inactive members who meet the requirements to receive RHIA benefits when they retire.
+As of June 30, 2023, the inactive RHIA plan participants currently receiving benefits totaled 40,703, and there were 34,508 active and 11,710 inactive members who meet the requirements to receive RHIA benefits when they retire.

 Plan Audited Financial Report - RHIA is administered by the OPERB.
-The annual comprehensive financial report of the funds administered by the OPERB may be obtained by writing to Oregon Public Employees Retirement System, P.O.
+The annual comprehensive financial report of the funds administered by the OPERB may be obtained by writing to Oregon Public Employees

+Retirement System, P.O.
 Box 23700, Tigard, OR 97281-3700, by calling (888) 320-7377, or by accessing the PERS web site at www.oregon.gov/pers.

-OPEB Liabilities, OPEB Expense, and Deferred Outflows and Inflows of Resources Related to OPEB
+OPEB Assets, Liabilities, OPEB Expense, and Deferred Outflows and Inflows of Resources Related to OPEB

-At June 30, 2023, the District reported an asset of \$2,348,544 for its proportionate share of the net OPEB asset.
-The net OPEB asset was measured as of June 30, 2022, and the total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2020.
+At June 30, 2024, the District reported an asset of \$2,511,783 for its proportionate share of the net OPEB asset.
+The net OPEB asset was measured as of June 30, 2023, and the total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2021.
 The District's proportion of the net OPEB asset was based on a projection of the District's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating employers, actuarially determined.